susam/invaders/README.md

 ----

 I first came across Space Invaders in the 1990s in the computer laboratory of my lower secondary school.
 Soon after playing the game a few times, I wanted to develop a similar game of my own.
 However, the little GW-BASIC programming I knew and the very limited access to computers I had then was insufficient to write anything more sophisticated than simple text-based input/output programs.
 I did write several simple text-based quiz and adventure games back then but a more sophisticated game with graphics and audio remained elusive.
 As years went by, I gradually forgot about it, learnt more mainstream languages like C, Python, Lisp, etc. and got into programming as a career.

 Although it is 25 years too late, I decided to spend a weekend to fulfill my childhood desire to write my own Invaders-like game.
 This project fulfills a childhood dream of mine!

-License
+Licence
 -------

 This is free and open source software.
-You can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of it, under the terms of the MIT License.
+You can use, copy, modify, merge, publish, distribute, sublicence and/or sell copies of it, under the terms of the MIT Licence.
 See [LICENSE.md][L] for details.

 This software is provided "AS IS", WITHOUT WARRANTY OF ANY KIND, express or implied.
 See [LICENSE.md][L] for details.

 [L]: LICENSE.md